Fluffion/Fluffion/README.md

-- hi, I'm Fluffion
-Everything here is a heavy WIP so keep that in mind lol
+- hi, I'm Fluffion, everything here is a heavy WIP so keep that in mind lol